dinerojs/dinero.js/CONTRIBUTING.md

 Bug fixes must target `master`, new features must target `develop`.
 Thus, bug fixes are automatically deployed once merged.
 New merged features will remain on standby until `develop` is manually merged into `master`.

+## Contributors

+If you make a pull request to the project, you can (and should!) add yourself as a contributor.
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification, and uses the [these contribution types](https://allcontributors.org/docs/en/emoji-key).

+- Add yourself by running `npm run contributors:add <your-github-handle> <comma-separated-list-of-contribution-types>` (or edit the [`.all-contributorsrc`](./.all-contributorsrc) file directly).
+- Run `npm run contributors:generate`

 Have fun!

 [dinero:issues]: https://github.com/sarahdayan/dinero.js/issues